 When comparing groups in your data, you can have either independent or dependent samples.
-The type of samples in your design impacts sample size requirements, statistical power, the proper analysis, and even your study’s costs.
-Understanding the implications of each type of sample can help you design a better study.
+The type of samples in your experimental design impacts sample size requirements, statistical power, the proper analysis, and even your study’s costs.
+Understanding the implications of each type of sample can help you design a better experiment.

 For example, we often think about increasing sample size to enhance the statistical power of your test.
 A larger sample size increases your chance of detecting an effect that exists in the population.
 That’s a great approach!
 However, strategically using dependent samples can also increase your test’s statistical power without the expense of increasing your sample size.